lijuncode/oneplayer_web/src/zh/README.md

     <div class="rating-card">
       <div class="stars">★★★★★</div>
       <div class="comment">No problems on this app at all.</div>
-      <div class="review-text">Really useful for my intended purpose (I download recordings and then upload them to the app, acts like a kind of “Spotify” where you can put songs in a playlist, repeat etc.) Highly recommend, no pop ups or random adverts, smooth and offline.</div>
+      <div class="review-text">Really useful for my intended purpose (I download recordings and then upload them to the app, acts like a kind of "Spotify" where you can put songs in a playlist, repeat etc.) Highly recommend, no pop ups or random adverts, smooth and offline.</div>
       <div class="user-info">Musical3475</div>
     </div>
     <div class="rating-card">